MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-quickstart.md

 After following the relevant steps below for your target platforms, you will be ready to start using the OSS.
 Authentication, networking, VOIP, grouping into lobbies, and matchmaking will be handled on your behalf with no other changes required.

 ## Download and install PlayFab Online Subsystem
-Go to [UE OSS PlayFab](https://dev.azure.com/PlayFabPrivate/GDK/_git/PlayFabOSSUnrealGDK) to download or clone PlayFab Online SubSystem source.
-If you do not have access to the site, see [Request Access page](request-access-for-sdks-samples.md).
+Go to [UE OSS PlayFab](https://github.com/PlayFab/PlayFabMultiplayerUnreal) to download or clone PlayFab Online SubSystem source.

 ## What you need
 * **PlayFab Title ID:** If you do not have a Title ID configured for PlayFab Party, see [Enabling PlayFab Party](enable-party.md).